sentry-kubernetes/charts/README.md

 For now the full list of values is not documented but you can get inspired by the values.yaml specific to each directory.

+## Upgrading from 19.x.x version of this Chart to 20.x.x

+If you're using your own kafka (externalKafka), you don't need to change anything.

+Kafka chart has been upgraded to the latest available version and uses KRaft instead of Zookeeper.
+To make the transition easier, we renamed the subchart to "kafka2".
+If you're overriding the values of the internal Kafka, make sure you change from "kafka" to "kafka2".

 ## Upgrading from 18.x.x version of this Chart to 19.x.x